 - We have firewalls, intrusion detection and virus scanning tools to stop viruses and unauthorised access to our systems;

-Hood Sweeney is subject to various legislative requirements that may require us to keep all personal information and records for a period of up to 7 years.
-Therefore, if you are no longer a client of Hood Sweeney, we may maintain your personal information on or off site in a secure manner for up to 7 years.
-After this, we will ensure it is destroyed in a secure manner.
+Hood Sweeney is subject to various legislative requirements that may require us to keep all personal information and records for a period of at least 7 years.
+Therefore, if you are no longer a client of Hood Sweeney, we may maintain your personal information on or off site in a secure manner in line with legislative requirements (if any).

 Ensure your personal information is correct